ovh/docs/pages/platform/kubernetes-k8s/change-security-update/guide.en-ie.md

 ![Access to the administration UI](images/upgrading-kubernetes-version-000.png){.thumbnail}

-Click on the right end button of your Kubernetes cluster and choose `Manage cluster`{.action}
+Click on the `...`{.action} button to the right of your Kubernetes cluster and choose `Manage cluster`{.action}.

 ![Click on the right end button and choose Manage cluster](images/upgrading-kubernetes-version-001.png){.thumbnail}

-On the *Management* section, click on `Change security policy`{.action}
+On the *Management* section, click on `Change security policy`{.action}.

 ![Click on Change the security policy](images/change-security-update-002.png){.thumbnail}

-A pop-up display all the options you can have:
+A pop-up displays all the options you can have:

 ![List of security policies](images/change-security-update-003.png){.thumbnail}

 - **Do not update**.
 We do not recommend this choice.
-OVH reserves the right to update Kubernetes components or your nodes on an exceptional basis, in critical cases that limit the security of our infrastructure.
+OVHcloud reserves the right to update Kubernetes components or your nodes on an exceptional basis, in critical cases that limit the security of our infrastructure.

 - **Minimum unavailability**.
 Apply ('patch version') security updates to my Kubernetes service, to guarantee service security and stability.
 If we cannot avoid downtime while performing a rolling update on your nodes, we will report this to you.
 We advise sizing your cluster to ensure that it can be updated at any time.